network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 or the underlying capacity of that hop itself may vary.
 If the available capacity on that hop increases, then a different hop may become the bottleneck for that flow.
-For example, simultaneous transmission of data flows by hosts communicating over the same hop may result in changes to the share of bandwidth allocated to each flow.
+For example, changes in the simultaneous transmission of data flows by hosts communicating over the same hop may result in changes to the share of bandwidth allocated to each flow.
 A user who physically moves around may cause the Wi-Fi transmission rate to vary widely, fluctuating between